 Tussar silk is also known as Kosa silk and is produced from the larve of silkworms.
-Tussar silk has a rich texture and a deep golden colour.
+Tussar silk sarees has a rich texture and a deep golden colour.
 Varieties of tussar silk are produced in South East Asian countries such as India, Japan, China and Sri Lanka.

 Available at Delhi:- Prapun, Raw Silk, Kilol, Ambapali Bihar Emporium, Kalpana Sarees, Mrignayani, Tulsi by Neeru Kumar – Emporio Mall

-Available at Kolkata :-Indian Silk House, Kanishka’s, Vermilion, Kalika, K. Bhojraj, Sanskriti, Srijon Boutique, Mourya Boutique, Rupahali Sarees, Meera Basu, Saarang
+Indian Silk House, Kanishka’s, Vermilion, Kalika, K. Bhojraj, Sanskriti, Srijon Boutique, Mourya Boutique, Rupahali Sarees, Meera Basu, Saarang

 Available at Chennai :- Rangoli, Tulsi silks, Varsidhi, Signoraa Sarees, Kilol, Gaurang, A.S.
 Babu Sah, Kay Fashions, Man Mandir, Fabindia, Samasta in Alwarpet

-Available at Bangalore :- Janardhana Silk House, Priya-Simran’s, Tamana, Gaurang, Sudarshan Family Store, Fabindia, Fazals and sons, Darbari
+Shops in Bangalore :- Janardhana Silk House, Priya-Simran’s, Tamana, Gaurang, Sudarshan Family Store, Fabindia, Fazals and sons, Darbari

 Further, India is a large producer of tusser silks.
 Bihar, Jharkand, Chattisgarh and West Bengal produce Tussar silk sarees.
 It has a dull sheen.
 Bhagalpur in Bihar is an important centre for tussar silk sarees and fabrics.
 Weaving is done by the Devangan community.
 These sarees radiate a natural brilliance due to the fibre used.
 Tussar silk sarees are very popular in WestBengal & Bihar.